$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras: -deformations of zigzag algebras

 \begin{rem} Theorem \ref{thm:ET} may be more general.
-Namely, let $\Gamma$ be any graph as in Definition \ref{defn:zigzag} which is not of type ADE.
-Then $\Pi_2(\Gamma)$ is not intrinsically formal, i.e.\ it admits nontrivial $A_\infty$-deformations.
+Namely, let $\Gamma$ be any graph as in Definition \ref{defn:zigzag} which is not of type $ADE$.
+Then the graded algebra $\Pi_2(\Gamma)$ is not intrinsically formal, i.e.\ it admits nontrivial $A_\infty$-deformations.
 The reason is as follows.
-By Remark \ref{rem:Koszulalgebra}, we have where the second isomorphism follows since $Z(\Gamma)^!$ is left $2$-Calabi-Yau (as $Z(\Gamma)$ is right $2$-Calabi-Yau).
+By Remark \ref{rem:Koszulalgebra}, we have

+where the second isomorphism follows since $Z(\Gamma)^!$ is left $2$-Calabi--Yau (as $Z(\Gamma)$ is right $2$-Calabi--Yau).
 We point out that $Z(\Gamma)^!$ might not be isomorphic to a preprojective algebra unless $\Gamma$ is a tree (or bipartite); compare Remark \ref{rem:Koszulalgebra}.
-But by a similar computation to \cite[Thm.~13.1.1]{Sc} and \cite[Theorem 1.4.b]{MOV}, also see \cite[page 518]{MOV}, we may show that $(Z(\Gamma)^!/[Z(\Gamma)^!,Z(\Gamma)^!])^{0, >2}$ is infinite dimensional. \end{rem}
+But by a similar computation to \cite[Thm.~13.1.1]{Sc} and \cite[Theorem 1.4.b]{MOV}, also see \cite[page 518]{MOV}, we may show that $(Z(\Gamma)^!/[Z(\Gamma)^!,Z(\Gamma)^!])^{0, >2}$ is of infinite total dimension. \end{rem}